Self-expansion model: Inclusion of the other in the self

 It was suggested that the increased confusion between the self and the close other was directly related to integrating the other in the self.
 The degree of closeness in the relationship affects the self and other reaction studies.
 As two individuals become closer, there is greater confusion and therefore a longer reaction time.
 As a result, as closeness of a relationship increases, there will be a greater inclusion of the other in the self.
 Research further shows that such closeness increases overlap between mental representations of self and other, making it harder to differentiate between self‐ and other‐related information, which can impair decision‐making performance and increase cognitive costs in problem‐solving tasks.
 Such self–other confusion also impairs memory in cooperative decisions: participants made more recall errors when playing trust games with a close partner than with a distant one, especially when they had greater self–other overlap.

+Two-dimensional model

+A further theory describes relationships changing across two dimensions: